codebar/tutorials/html/lesson7/tutorial.md

         }
     }

 And finally we can apply a different layout for the text on a desktop.
-In this case we can make the main division that we created earlier `display: flex` to allow the sidebar to sit next to the content. we can also give it a maximum width to stop the text from stretching to a width that is uncomfortable to read.
+In this case we can make the main division that we created earlier `display: flex;` to allow the sidebar to sit next to the content.
+We can also give it a maximum width to stop the text from stretching to a width that is uncomfortable to read.

     @media (min-width: 860px) { /* larger than tablet */